NoraCodes/nora.codes/content/post/porting-deucalion-to-rust.markdown

 I also like the module system much more than I thought I would at first.
 While learning when and where to use mod vs use can be a bit of a hassle, the fact that multiple includes create an automatic compiler error is very welcome when compared with C++.

 Rust is a great language, and its ecosystem is on its way to becoming as good as that of Python or Ruby.
 I'm excited for every step along the way.

-<blockquote>Note: Development on Deucalion stalled because the Rust SFML bindings we were using are broken.
-However, thanks to my good experiences with Piston which you can read about [here](https://silverwingedseraph.net/piston-a-game-library-in-rust), I'm hopeful that things can get back on track.</blockquote>